How to Lose Weight Over 40: A Luxe Guide for Women

 Hydration: The Overlooked Glamour Essential

 Water is the ultimate accessory.
-It costs nothing, works with every outfit, and makes everything function better.
+It is affordable, works with every outfit, and makes everything function better.

 Adequate hydration supports metabolism, helps distinguish true hunger from thirst, reduces bloating, and keeps your skin glowing.
 Aim for half your body weight in ounces daily (so if you weigh 160 pounds, that’s 80 ounces).